Bus Accident Lawyer

 When a bus accident occurs, state and national agencies will be on the scene, collecting and analyzing data.
 It is their job to seek the truth of the situation, to determine the cause of the accident.

-But if your loved one has been injured or killed in a motorcoach crash, you’ll want somebody to take it to the next level – you’ll want to secure justice.
+But if your loved one has been injured or killed in a motorcoach accident, you’ll want somebody to take it to the next level – you’ll want to secure justice.
 That’s where the Louthian Law Firm comes in.
-Our South Carolina bus accident lawyers have 80 years of experience investigating motor vehicle crashes and protecting the rights of passengers.
+Our bus accident lawyers have 80 years of experience investigating motor vehicle crashes and protecting the rights of passengers.
 We know that the responsibility for a bus accident may be shared by multiple parties – from the driver to the bus company to the manufacturer of the vehicle or its defective parts.

 Can a personal injury lawyer bring back a life or restore an accident victim’s health?
 We wish we could.
 What we can do is secure damages for pain and suffering, medical expenses, lost wages and earning capacity, scarring or disfigurement, and the loss of enjoyment of life.
 Family members who lost a loved one may be compensated through a wrongful death claim.

 If you or your loved one has been the victim of a vehicle accident involving a motorcoach, tour bus or chartered bus or even a school bus, call an experienced bus accident lawyer today at 803-454-12001.
 We believe you deserve more than a chance – you deserve a voice.
 You deserve the truth.
 You deserve justice.